 If you're receiving support from adult social care then the NHS may share your NHS number with our adult social care services.
 This is so that the NHS and adult social care are using the same number to identify you whilst providing your care.
 By using the same number the NHS and adult social care can work together more closely to improve your care and support.

 Your NHS number is accessed through an NHS service called the Personal Demographic Service (PDS).
 Adult social care sends basic information such as your name, address and date of birth to the PDS in order to find your NHS Number.
 Once retrieved from the PDS the NHS Number is stored in the council’s adult social care case management system.
 These data are retained in the adult social care system in line with the council’s record retention policies.
-These policies are in accordance with the Data Protection Act 2018, government record retention regulations and best practice.
+These policies are in accordance with data protection legislation, government record retention regulations and best practice.

-In terms of the Data Protection Act 2018, for use of your NHS number in Adult Social Care, the council is both the 'data controller' and the 'data processor'.
+In terms of data protection legislation, for use of your NHS number in Adult Social Care, the council is both the 'data controller' and the 'data processor'.

 The NHS Number then has 2 uses, the first being a unique identifier to allow social care information to be displayed in the council’s adult social care case management system, for the provision of direct care.
 We will also use this number in an integrated care record system across a number of support services including GPs, hospitals, community matrons, district nurses and social care practitioners.